 How much does recruitment software cost?
 Typically, most recruiting software offers a pay-per-recruiter model wherein you have to pay per user.
 This range can be anywhere between $50-$150 per user per month.

 Make sure there are no hidden charges and you’re only paying for the features you’re getting.
 For instance, at Recruiterflow we offer transparent pricing to our users.
-Check out our pricing to know more.
+Check out our pricing to find out more.

 Step 4: Consider Getting A Trial For The Recruiting Software You Want To Buy

-Here are some of the most important features that you should consider:
+Here are some of the most important features that you should consider in recruitment software:

 Sourcing

-All candidates are in a single dashboard so you can easily filter and find exactly the right candidates.
+All candidates are on a single dashboard so you can easily filter and find exactly the right candidates.

 Find targeted, relevant candidates in your database with an advanced boolean search using various filters like skills, candidate qualifications, education, radius, and location search.